mmcdermott011/GAAAN/README.md

 # GAAAN
-GAAAN is a Generative Album Art Adversarial network that uses the DCGAN architecture to generate unique music album-art images.
+GAAAN is a Generative Album Art Adversarial Network that uses the DCGAN architecture to generate unique music album-art images.
 This repository contains folders for acquiring the data, training the GAN, and deploying the GAN with a Flask webserver.
 ### Future Iterations
 The plan is to experiment more with training and different architectures to produce more detailed results as well as